BYLAWS

 § 1 Objectives

-§ 1.1 Nordic Ocean Watch Denmark (hereinafter “NOW”) is an environmental collective working towards protecting the ocean environment by creating awareness of ocean pollution and taking action.
+§ 1.1 Nordic Ocean Watch Denmark (hereinafter “NOW”) is a non-profit environmental organisation working towards protecting the ocean environment through concrete, hands-on actions, knowledge sharing, and community building.

 § 2 Headquarters